June 25th, 2024

 September 08th, 2021

-In collaboration with Dr. Xing Wang and Dr. Brian Cunningham at the University of Illinois at Urbana-Champaign, we are working to help develop novel methods for COVID-19 diagnosis and therapeutics.
 Our collaborative project titled “A Rapid and Sensitive Technology for Direct Sensing of Intact SARS-CoV-2 Virions Using Designer DNA Nanostructure Probes and a Smartphone Fluorimeter” (R21EB031310) was selected for exploratory research award by the National Institute of Biomedical Imaging and Bioengineering today.
 Huang lab will participate in research design and lead the validations of the top candidates using both pseudotyped and live SARS-CoV-2 viruses.

 August 22nd, 2021